-I have been wanting to write this article for quite some time, as I have always been interested in Software Architecture.
-Not any architectural style in particular, but rather the cons and pros of the different styles and the quality attributes that are found within them and in this article I will share those.
-I have another post where I describe what software architecture is, one of the definitions I use, is the following:
+I have been wanting to write an architecture post for some time, as I have always been interested in Software Architecture.
+This post is not on any architectural style in particular, but rather the cons and pros of the different styles and the quality attributes that are found within them.
+We will start by defining Software architecture as::

 "The set of structures needed to reason about the system, which comprises software elements, relations among them, and properties of both." - from Documenting Software Architectures by Clements et al.

-Which is a high-level definition, showing why it is hard to talk about software architecture - it is a very broad topic.
-What I will describe in this post is what quality you need to put into those elements, relations and properties of your software architecture mentioned in the above definition.
+Which is a high-level definition, showing why it is hard to talk about software architecture - it is a very broad topic!
+What this post will describe is what quality you need to put into the elements, relations and properties of your software architecture mentioned in the above definition.

-The quality attributes I cover in this post are:
+The quality attributes covered in this post are:

 Why not just prescribe a specific architectural style?

-In this article I will refrain from describing different styles of architectures in detail but rather focus on great features and attributes of good software architecture.
-What architectural approach that has been used throughout time has changed over the years and has accelerated, due to the high availability and convenience of the cloud and the use of docker.
-This has pushed us away from large single applications to smaller distributed applications as these are now more manageable.
+Instead of delving into different architectural styles we will rather focus on great features and attributes of good software architecture.
+Every year there is a new trend in software architecture and this has accelerated, due to the high availability and convenience of the cloud and the use of docker.
+As a result, we have shifted away from large monolithic applications towards smaller distributed applications, as they are now easier to handle and maintain.
 These two approaches are more commonly known as monoliths and microservices.

 However the quality attributes of architectures have not changed.
 Systems still need to be Available, modifiable, performing and testable.
-Therefore I will avoid pointing you in the direction of a specific architecture, but rather give you an idea of what good architecture is.
+Therefore in this post we will avoid pointing you in the direction of a specific "go-to" architecture, but rather give you an idea of what good architecture is.

-I first encountered quality attributes in the book "Software Architecture in Practice".
-These are measurable non-functional requirements that describe intrinsic qualities in software architectures, such as availability, maintainability, performance, reliability, etc.
+You will encounter quality attributes in the book "Software Architecture in Practice", these are measurable non-functional requirements that describe intrinsic qualities in software architectures, such as availability, maintainability, performance, reliability, etc.

-Wikipedia has an extensive list of Software system quality attributes, here I will pick the attributes that has been of most significance in the systems I have built, starting with availability:
+Wikipedia has an extensive list of Software system quality attributes, here is a few subjectively picked attributes that has great significance in systems.
+We will start with availability.

 Availability or "highly available" is a term used on systems which have an adequate (or better) uptime.
 A system that is available is: there and ready to carry out tasks when it needs to be.
 This does not necessarily mean that it has a 99.9% uptime.
 For some systems it is okay to be down for some time, such as the world's stock exchanges which are often only open 8 hours at a time.
 They only need to be available at a certain portion of the day and are fine to not carry out their tasks outside opening hours.
 Internal systems in companies may be another example where time registration systems can be down during the weekend.

 However many systems do not have this luxury and need to be able to be reached at all hours of the day, every day of the year.
-We expect many systems and services to be available to us all through the day, when was the last time you saw that Google search was down? no, I cannot recall either.
+We expect many systems and services to be available to us all through the day, when was the last time you saw that Google search was down?
+Yeah.. it is quite rare!

 Availability is often handled through redundancy.
 Where a system has several "nodes" that can carry out requests, if one node fails the rest can still handle requests and the system is therefore still available.
 Having several nodes can also be a scalability tactic to heighten performance (more on that under performance).